wavesoft/jbb/README.md

 There are a series of optimisations used in this file format.
 The goal is to have the smallest file size possible that will not impact the parsing speed.
 This means avoiding `for` loops, using TypedArrays when possible and de-duplicating entries in the file.
 In addition, to further reduce the file size, the type of the TypedArray is chosen dynamically by analysing the values of the array.

+### Table of Known Objects

+Most of the times, some objects can be represented with less properties than appear in their instance.
+In addition, to further reduce the amount of information stored in the file, this information is stored in a separate table, called `Object Table`.

+This table is specific to the application and therefore maintained separately from the `jbb` project.
+For example, have a look to the [https://github.com/wavesoft/jbb-profile-three](jbb-profile-three).

 ### De-duplication

 De-duplication occurs only for the `OBJECT` primitives, by internally referencing same or similar object in the bundle.
 The detection of the duplicate items is achieved either by reference or by value: